aster-hu/blog/_posts/2020-06-04-setup python in MacOS.md

 #check python3 version
 ```

-### Update Python3 to Latest Version
+### Update Python3

-The python package can be downloaded from [official website](https://www.python.org).
+If you don't have Python installed yet, you can simply downloaded the package from [official website](https://www.python.org).
-For me, I use [Homebrew](https://brew.sh), which is a great package manager on MacOS.
+For me, since I already installed Python, I just upgrade it by [Homebrew](https://brew.sh), which is a great package manager on MacOS.

-Since I already installed Python on my Mac, I just ran the following to update Python3.

 ```
 brew update